Healthbase blog: musings on ehealth...

 Recasting e-health in the USA

 On December the 8th, 2010 the US President’s Council of Advisors on Science and Technology (PCAST) published an extraordinary “Report to the President realizing the full potential of health information technology to improve healthcare for Americans: the path forward“.
-This … Continue reading
+This report is extraordinary for a number of reasons.
+Firstly, PCAST is not comprised of government […]

 Comments (1)